-In summary, we identified a new complementary imaging biomarker for MSA-C-hyperintensity of the ICP on FLAIR imaging-that reflects the pathological alterations in MSA-C. We demonstrated its diagnostic utility both as a standalone marker and in combination with other imaging biomarkers and clinical features for differentiating MSA-C from SCA.
+We identified a new complementary imaging biomarker for MSA-C-hyperintensity of the ICP on FLAIR imaging-that reflects the pathologic alterations in MSA-C. We demonstrated its diagnostic utility both as a stand-alone marker and in combination with other imaging biomarkers and clinical features for differentiating MSA-C from SCA.